RARE DISEASE FILMS: An inspiring line-up of short films

-Academy Award nominated actress Mary McDonnell narrates this look at a rare fatal genetic disorder called Menkes Disease.
+Academy Award nominee Mary McDonnell narrates this look at a rare fatal genetic disorder called Menkes Disease.
 It prevents boys from metabolizing copper.
-Boys who get treatment in the first ten days of life can have long and relatively normally lives.
+Boys must get treatment in the first ten days of life in order to have long and relatively normally lives.
 If the disease is not detected and treated that early their lives are much shorter and far from normal.
 This short documentary aims to explain some of the basics of the disease and treatment but also provide context with examples from three families across the globe showing that there is life after this terrible diagnosis.
 And that life is more joyful and hopeful than you might expect.

 Directed by Daniel DeFabio

 Single-gene therapy may be the greatest hope for thousands of children with rare diseases.
 But the greatest challenge is time, or the lack of it.
 In an increasingly faster-paced world, the parents of these children fight to save lives all while seeing the life around them through an entirely new lens; a lens that lets them live each day to the fullest.

 Directed by Brandon Carmichael

 Charlotte and Cooper are joyful siblings with an ultra rare genetic disease, FAM177A1.
 We only know of 2 others and are searching for more.